thingsdb/ThingsDocs/v0/content/node-api/nodes_info.md

 Value | Description
 ------- | -----------
-address | IP address or hostname of the node. committed_event_id | Last known committed event ID on the node. next_thing_id | Next free thing ID on the node. node_id | ID which is assigned to the node.
+node_name | A node will publish itself to other nodes using the node name.
+This can be for example an IP address,  hostname , or a fully qualified domain name (FQDN) of the node. committed_event_id | Last known committed event ID on the node. next_thing_id | Next free thing ID on the node. node_id | ID which is assigned to the node.